ge0rgeth0mas/HOUSE-PRICE-PREDICTOR/README.md

 ### **Model Explanation**
 A Jupyter notebook was used to explain the importance of the features from the data in making predictions.
 Three tools were used for this purpose, namely, `Permutation Importance`, `Partial Dependence Plots`, and `SHAP` Values (an acronym from SHapley Additive exPlanations).

+Note: These tools are used after a model has been fit.

 1. **Permutation Importance** - Shows us what features most affect predictions.

 Here is the output for our data: